chef-boneyard/chef-web-docs-2016/includes_api_chef_server/includes_api_chef_server_endpoint_environment_roles_get.rst

 The GET method is used to return the ``run_list`` attribute of the role (when the name of the environment is ``_default``) or to return ``env_run_lists[environment_name]`` (for non-default environments).

-.. note:: The behavior of this endpoint is similar to ``GET /roles/NAME/environments/NAME``; it is recommended (but not required) that ``GET /roles/NAME/environments/NAME`` be used instead of this endpoint.
+.. note:: The behavior of this endpoint is identical to ``GET /roles/NAME/environments/NAME``; it is recommended (but not required) that ``GET /roles/NAME/environments/NAME`` be used instead of this endpoint.

 This method has no parameters.